 As CPR and eventually hotspots are places where asylum seekers are detained, Article 7 (2) of the Reception Decree applies.
 It states that UNHCR or organisations working on its behalf, family members, lawyers assisting asylum seekers, organisations with consolidated experience in the field of asylum, and representatives of religious entities also have access to CPR.
 Access can be limited for public order and security reasons or for reasons related to the administrative management of the centres but not fully impeded.

 As of November 2019, ASGI asked access to the transit zones but the competent authorities never answered to the request.
-On January 2021 ASGI sent again a request to have access to the transit zones of Malpensa airport and Rome Fiumicino airport.
-The Prefecture of Rome replied not to have any competence in deciding the access.
-The other authorities did not answer.
+In January 2021 ASGI sent again a request to have access to the transit zones of Malpensa airport and Rome Fiumicino airport.
+The Prefecture of Rome replied not to have any competence in deciding on the access.
+Other authorities did not answer the request.

 Article 7(2) Reception Decree.